gryphon2411/Checkstand/docs/VIDEO_SCRIPT.md

 ---

-## **SCENE 1: Hook & Problem Statement** *(0:00 - 0:45)*
+## **SCENE 1: The Financial Black Hole** *(0:00 - 0:30)*

 ### **Opening Hook** *(0:00 - 0:15)*
-**[Show pile of crumpled receipts on desk]**
+**[Show pile of crumpled receipts on desk next to a smartphone showing a banking app.
+The banking app shows transactions like "SuperMart $78.50" but no item details.]**

-**NARRATOR**: "We've all been here.
-Receipts scattered everywhere, trying to track expenses manually, wondering where our money went.
-But what if I told you there's a better way - one that doesn't compromise your privacy?"
+**NARRATOR**: "We try to track our spending, but our bank app only tells us *where* we spent money, not *what* we bought.
+These receipts... they're a financial black hole.
+How can you control your budget if you don't know where your money is really going?"

-### **Problem Setup** *(0:15 - 0:45)*
+### **The Core Problem** *(0:15 - 0:30)*
-**[Split screen: Manual receipt entry vs cloud upload concerns]**

-**NARRATOR**: "Traditional solutions force you to choose: either spend hours manually entering data, or upload your financial information to the cloud where it can be breached, sold, or accessed by third parties.
-There has to be a better way."
+**[Quick cuts: coffee shop receipt, grocery store receipt, hardware store receipt.]**

+**NARRATOR**: "Our most frequent purchases from supermarkets, cafes, and local shops are often invisible in our digital records.
+This is where we lose control."

 ---

-## **SCENE 2: Solution Introduction** *(0:45 - 1:15)*
+## **SCENE 2: The Solution - Private Financial Empowerment** *(0:30 - 1:15)*

-### **Meet Checkstand** *(0:45 - 1:00)*
+### **Meet Checkstand** *(0:30 - 0:45)*
 **[Show Checkstand app loading on phone]**

-**NARRATOR**: "Meet Checkstand - AI-powered receipt scanning that works completely offline.
-Built for the Google Gemma 3n Impact Challenge, Checkstand proves that privacy and convenience don't have to be mutually exclusive."
+**NARRATOR**: "Meet Checkstand.
+It's a powerful, simple tool designed to solve this exact problem.
+It turns your physical receipts into actionable financial data, right on your phone."

+### **The Trust Foundation: On-Device AI** *(0:45 - 1:00)*
+**[Show animation: A receipt is scanned, and a 'lock' icon stays on the phone.
+Data doesn't go to a cloud.]**

+**NARRATOR**: "But to trust an app with your financial life, you need absolute privacy.
+That's why we built Checkstand with Google's on-device Gemma 3n model.
+All the AI processing happens here, on your phone.
+Nothing is ever uploaded, shared, or seen by anyone else."

 ### **The "Bigger Than Chatbot" Moment** *(1:00 - 1:15)*
 **[Show Google Gemma 3n logo transition to Checkstand interface]**

-**NARRATOR**: "The challenge asked us to think bigger than a simple chatbot.
-Checkstand answers that call by turning your phone into a privacy-preserving financial assistant that never sends your data anywhere."
+**NARRATOR**: "The challenge asked us to think bigger than a chatbot.
+Checkstand answers that call by delivering true financial empowerment, made possible *because* of its private, on-device AI."

 ### **Development Journey Insight** *(1:15 - 1:30)*
 **[Show quick montage: React Native logo → Error screen → Android logo]**